wolfdud3/pico-ducky-wolfdud3/README.md

-# pico-ducky-wolfdud3
-Build a RubberDucky out of a Raspberry Pi Pico

-## Preparations
+# Preparations

-## Creating the Rubber Ducky
+# Creating the Rubber Ducky

 ### Connect the Raspberry Pi
 Hold the button on Raspberry Pi and connect it to your computer using the USB cable.
 The Pi should show up as RPI-RP2.